 Your testimonials should be from real people saying real things, adding a picture of your customers with the testimonials also helps a lot in increasing conversions.

-According to the Search Engine Journal 63% of consumers indicate that they are more inclined to buy from a page that has product ratings and reviews.
+According to Search Engine Journal 63% of consumers indicate that they are more inclined to buy from a page that has product ratings and reviews.
 You can also use embedded social media posts as testimonials on your landing page.

 The next time you find yourself perplexed over what to include on your landing page just give this post a thorough read and you’ll find yourself at ease in no time.